 529 plan is a higher education savings account that grows with many tax benefits, starting with tax-free earnings.
-This means all investment growth is yours to use to cover college costs.
+This means all investment growth is yours to use for education after high school.
 Withdrawals from a 529 plan that pay for qualified higher education expenses are also tax-free.

-There is no fee to open an Ohio 529 Plan.
+There is no fee to open an Ohio 529 account.
 Contributions start as low as $25 and can be increased to any amount, at any time.
-You can set up an automatic monthly contribution to be transferred into the 529 account to grow your loved one’s college savings.
+You can set up an automatic monthly contribution to be deposited into the 529 account to grow your loved one’s college savings.

 State tax deduction for Ohioans giving to Ohio’s 529 Plan

 If you, or any gift giver, are an Ohio resident, then you could both be eligible to deduct up to $4,000 of your Ohio’s 529 Plan contributions per beneficiary, per year, from your state taxable income.
 However, you can contribute even more!
-Contributions over $4,000 per beneficiary, per year, can be carried forward to future tax years until you’ve deducted all of your contributions are from your state taxable income.
-In order to have your contributions included for the 2022 State Of Ohio income tax deduction, contributions must be received in good order by CollegeAdvantage before 4 p.m.
-ET Friday, Dec.
-30.
+Contributions over $4,000 per beneficiary, per year, can be carried forward to future tax years until you have deducted all your contributions from your state taxable income.
+To have your contributions included for the 2023 State Of Ohio income tax deduction, contributions must be received in good order by CollegeAdvantage before 4 p.m.
+EST Friday, Dec.
+29.

 Others can give to Ohio’s 529 Plan

 If a loved one who is an Ohio resident wants to give a gift of higher education to your Ohio 529 account through Ugift, their contribution must be received in good order before 4 p.m.
-ET Tuesday, Dec.
-20, to include in their 2022 State Of Ohio income tax deduction.
+EST Tuesday, Dec.
+20 to include in their 2023 State Of Ohio income tax deduction.

 To learn more about gifting options with Ohio’s 529 Plan and order holiday and special occasion greeting cards, visit 529 Gift Central.

-This article was originally posted in November 2020 and has been updated to reflect new information for 2022.
+This article was originally posted in November 2020 and has been updated to reflect current information for 2023.